 Can I take my family to the beach this summer?

-NYC beaches are closed for swimming, according to the NYC Parks Department.
-Although restrooms are open, barbecuing, gatherings and organized sports are prohibited.
+NYC beaches are open for swimming as of July 1.
 Visitors are asked to limit the time spent on the beach.

 Learn more about what you can and cannot do on NYC beaches at Time Out New York.